hsa1280/messenger/README.md

 This is a project for learning Restful API using JAX-RS.
+If getting errors, try to change the Accept in the head.

 How to run the app:
 1. Deploy the app to Tomcat and start the Tomcat server